Latest News

 Let ‘Em Have It (Ex)

 At 18th level, a desperado’s attacks are so numerous and deadly that it almost forms a cloud of lead.
-As a full round action, the desperado may instead attack in a 15-ft.-cone, and expend all their ammunition in two wielded simple pistols.
+As a full-round action, the desperado may instead attack in a cone equal to the first range increment of his simple one-handed wielded firearms (i.e. if he wields a pistol with a range increment of 30 ft., this cone is 30 ft.
+If he wields firearms with different range increments, use the lowest range increment), and expend all his ammunition in two wielded simple one-handed firearms.
 The desperado may choose to split a number of attacks equal to the expended ammunition among all targets within the cone.
 Each attack takes a penalty on its roll equal to the total ammo expended.

 This ability replaces death shot.